How do I book you for my wedding?

 How far will you travel for my wedding?

 Although most of my weddings are in the Midwest, I am available anywhere in the US and internationally for destination weddings.
-Please contact me for rates!
+Please contact me for details!

 Where should we have the harp set up?